-As a filing convenience, and without changing the respective liability of the group members, members of a combined reporting group may annually elect to designate one taxpayer member of the combined group to file a single return in the form and manner prescribed by the department, in lieu of filing their own respective returns, provided that the taxpayer designated to file the single return consents to act as surety with respect to the tax liability of all other taxpayers properly included in the combined report, and agrees to act as agent on behalf of allowable as a deduction pursuant to Internal Revenue Code Section 170, is subtracted first from the apportionable income of the combined group (subject to the income limitations of that section applied to the entire apportionable income of the group), and any remaining amount is then treated as a nonapportionable expense allocable to the member that incurred the expense (subject to the income limitations of that section applied to the nonapportionable income of that specific member).
+(f) A charitable expense incurred by a member of a combined group, to the extent allowable as a deduction pursuant to Internal Revenue Code Section 170, is subtracted first from the apportionable income of the combined group (subject to the income limitations of that section applied to the entire apportionable income of the group), and any remaining amount is then treated as a nonapportionable expense allocable to the member that incurred the expense (subject to the income limitations of that section applied to the nonapportionable income of that specific member).
 A portion of a charitable deduction disallowed under the foregoing rule, but allowed as a carryover deduction in a subsequent year, is treated as originally incurred in the subsequent year by the same member, and the rules of this section apply in the subsequent year in determining the allowable deduction in that year.

-(g) Gain or loss from the sale or exchange of capital assets, property described by Internal Revenue Code Section 1231(a)(3), and property subject to an involuntary conversion, is removed from the total separate net income of each member of a combined group and is apportioned and allocated as follows:
+(g) Gain or loss from the sale or exchange of capital assets, property described by Internal Revenue Code Section 1231(a)(3), and property subject to an involuntary conversion, is removed from the total separate net income of each member of a combined group and is apportioned and allocated as follows

-(1) For each class of gain or loss (short term capital, long term capital, Internal Revenue Code Section 1231, and involuntary conversions) all members' business apportionable gain and loss for the class is combined (without netting between such classes), and each class of net business apportionable gain or loss separately apportioned by each member using the member's separate-entity apportionment percentage determined under Section 3.A.ii, above.
+(1) For each class of gain or loss (short term capital, long term capital, Internal Revenue Code Section 1231, and involuntary conversions) all members' apportionable gain and loss for the class is combined (without netting between such classes), and each class of net apportionable gain or loss separately apportioned by each member using the member's separate-entity apportionment percentage determined under Section 3.A.ii, above.

-(2) Each member then nets its apportioned business-gain or loss for all classes, including apportioned business-gain and loss from other combined groups, against the member's nonapportionable gain and loss for all classes allocated to this State, using the rules of Internal Revenue Code Sections 1231 and 1222, without regard to any of the member's gains or losses from the sale or exchange of capital assets, Section 1231 property, and involuntary conversions which are nonapportionable items allocated to another state.
+(2) Each member then nets its apportioned gain or loss for all classes, including apportioned gain and loss from other combined groups, against the member's nonapportionable gain and loss for all classes allocated to this State, using the rules of Internal Revenue Code Sections 1231 and 1222, without regard to any of the member's gains or losses from the sale or exchange of capital assets, Section 1231 property, and involuntary conversions which are nonapportionable items allocated to another state.